Code-Institute-Submissions/letter-bee/README.md

 Full testing-frame can be found [here](/assets/testing/manual-testing.pdf)

-### :heavy_check_mark: W3C Tests
+### :heavy_check_mark: Online Validators
 ---
-HTML and CSS code was run through the W3C validator tools
+HTML and CSS code was run through the W3C validator tools and JS was run through JSHint

 The [HTML validator](https://validator.w3.org/) gave one error:
 * element div not allowed as child of element button in this context.